Coronavirus: China postpones parliament meeting over virus outbreak | DW | 24.02.2020

 China, which is dealing with a public health crisis, decided it was "appropriate to postpone" the parliament, which was due to start on March 24, according to state broadcaster CCTV.

 Top Chinese officials, including Chinese President Xi Jinping, normally attend the National People's Congress every year.
-However, many officials are occupied with battling the virus in their home regions.
+However, many delegates are occupied with battling the virus in their home regions.

 Ling Li, a lecturer on Chinese politics at the University of Vienna, ahead of the announcement said maintaining the conference next month would be "unreasonable," according to French news agency AFP.